-To brush your grass, we recommend that you use a stiff broom with synthetic bristles.
+To brush your grass, we recommend that you use a stiff broom with synthetic bristles or, ideally a specialist artificial grass rake.
 Under no circumstances should you use a brush with metal or wire bristles as this will damage the fibres.

 You should brush your lawn using a method that we call ‘cross-brushing’.

 This means that you brush the grass in the opposite direction of the artificial fibres.

 You will notice that all synthetic turf has a slight pile direction, i.e. the fibres are slightly leaning in the same direction.

 (Tip: when installing a new artificial lawn, it’s always best for the pile direction to be facing the side that you will be viewing the grass from the most, e.g. your house or patio.
 This is because it’s generally considered to be the best-looking side of artificial grass.)

 Brushing your artificial lawn will ‘fluff up’ the fibres and restore them to an upright position.

 You may also notice that if you leave heavy objects, such as garden furniture or paddling pools, on your lawn it will cause the artificial fibres to lie flat.

 This will not damage a good quality artificial grass and to lift the fibres back to an upright position you can use the cross-brushing technique.

 If you intend to regularly place heavy objects on your artificial lawn (e.g. paddling pool or garden furniture), then we highly recommend choosing an artificial grass that has Instant Recovery technology.